 Celebrating the 125th anniversary of TSSA

-On Monday 9 May 2022 we celebrate the 125th anniversary of TSSA.
+On Monday 9 May 2022 we celebrated the 125th anniversary of TSSA.

-Our union was founded in Sheffield in 1897, and we are returning to the city of our birth to mark our anniversary
+Our union was founded in Sheffield in 1897, and we returned to the city of our birth to mark our anniversary.

-The TSSA125 event on Monday 9 May 2022 takes place at the Mercure St. Paul’s Hotel, Sheffield from 1100 until 1600.
-The event features an exhibition setting out our history, films will be shown, and there will be 17 stalls, exhibition stands, and various entertainments including speeches and performances.
+The TSSA 125 event on Monday 9 May 2022 took place at the Mercure St. Paul’s Hotel, Sheffield.
+It featured an exhibition setting out our history, films were shown, and there were 17 stalls, exhibition stands, and various entertainments including speeches and performances.

-The proceedings will be punctuated by a number of VIP guest speakers.
-A bus tour of Sheffield will be available using a former London Transport Routemaster bus, which will take in sites important to TSSA and its members.
+A bus tour of Sheffield was available using a former London Transport Routemaster bus, which took in sites important to TSSA and its members.

 Speakers and Entertainments

-There will be speakers throughout the day, punctuated by entertainment provided by Banner Theatre and comedian Mark Thomas.
+There were speakers throughout the day, punctuated by entertainment provided by Banner Theatre and comedian Mark Thomas.

-Melissa Heywood and Gemma Southgate, members of TSSA’s Executive Committee, will be introducing the speakers and entertainment.
+Melissa Heywood and Gemma Southgate, members of TSSA’s Executive Committee, ran the stage, introducing the speakers and entertainment.

 11:10 Mick Carney, President, TSSA